londyncrowe/londyncrowe/README.md

 ### Hi there 👋

 My name is Londyn Crowe

+**Pronouns**: she/her.

 I’m currently working on finishing my final semester at ETSU.
 I am also doing some game development with my brother.

-I'm currently learning some ARM assembly and C for my Computer Architecture class.
+I'm having to learn some ARM assembly and C for my Computer Architecture class.

-My email is crowela@etsu.edu
-My pronouns are she/her.
 My current favorite hobby is playing the piano, but I am new to the instrument.

+My email is **crowela@etsu.edu**.

 <!--
 **londyncrowe/londyncrowe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.